 - 240 grams plain flour (all-purpose/standard grade)

 - ½ teaspoon salt (if using unsalted butter)

 - 4 eggs (medium/large/size 6)

 - 250 grams white sugar (caster/granulated)

 - 125 mL lemon juice (100-125 mL or juice of 2 lemons)

 - Preheat the oven to 170°C/340F.
 Grease and line a 9"x9" or 8"x8" square cake tin or brownie pan.

 - In a large mixing bowl, add the softened butter, caster, icing sugar and salt (if using unsalted butter).
-Cream using a whisk until soft and well-combined.170 grams butter, 100 grams granulated sugar, 60 grams icing sugar
+Cream using a whisk until soft and well-combined.170 grams butter,100 grams white sugar,60 grams icing sugar

 - Add in the flour and salt and mix with a spoon until a soft pliable dough is formed.
-Then knead the dough a few times by hand to ensure the dough is fully incorporated.240 grams flour, ½ teaspoon salt
+Then knead the dough a few times by hand to ensure the dough is fully incorporated.240 grams plain flour,½ teaspoon salt

 - Press the dough into the prepared tin by hand.
 Then use the back of a measuring cup and press the dough firmly into the pan.
 Prick the dough with a fork throughout and bake for 20 minutes until the base is just slightly golden brown.